Choose an installation method

 If you have Kubernetes experience, you can use the CLI to run kubectl commands for installation.

 Mission Control also deploys the Data API for a simple JSON document oriented interface to data.
-For more details on the Data API and how it compares to the CQL interface, see API reference overview.
+For more details on the Data API, see Get started with the Data API.

-For Mission Control installation instructions, see Install and configure Mission Control.
+For Mission Control installation instructions, see Install Mission Control with KOTS.

 • Binary tarball installer.
 Installs HCD on any supported Linux-based platform.
 Does not require root permissions.

 • Docker.
 You can use Docker to explore non-production development with HCD in a containerized environment.
-For more information, go to the HCD page, click Learn More, enter your contact information, and then click Submit.
+For more information, contact DataStax through the HCD product page.

 Was this helpful?